-Since the HAC's 2019 decision, several small-scale developments that include units of deedrestricted affordable housing, the mid-sized Downing Square/Broadway Initiative, and the Comprehensive Permit Application for 1165R Massachusetts Avenue have been approved and are under construction (see Appendix A).
+Since the HAC's 2019 decision, several small-scale developments that include units of deed-restricted affordable housing, the mid-sized Downing Square/Broadway Initiative, and the Comprehensive Permit Application for 1165R Massachusetts Avenue have been approved and are under construction (see Appendix A).
+Additionally, a Comprehensive Permit Application has been filed for 1021-1027 Massachusetts Avenue.
+The latter does not yet count toward the GLAM, as staff do not begin the process of requesting units be added to the Town's SHI until a building permits have been pulled for a project.
 DPCD has been asked for an assessment of the degree to which those developments would contribute to the GLAM.